lacrivella/typescript-sort/README.md

 - The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemneted methods)
 - Can makw child classes promise to implement some other method
 - you don't need to call super() in the child class if it doesn't have a constructor

+**Difference between Interfaces and Abstract Class**

+_interfaces_

+- sets up a contract between different classes
+- use when we have very different objects that we want to work together
+- promotes loose coupling

+_inheritance/abstract classes_

+- sets up a contract between different clases
+- use when we are trying to build up a definition of an object
+- strongly couples classes together